-After the open discussion, the authors are expected to publish a response to all comments (within 4 weeks, can be extended upon request).
-Based on this response, the editor either directly accepts/rejects the manuscript or asks the authors for further revisions until a final decision is reached.
+After the open discussion, the authors are expected to publish a response to all comments within four weeks, in case they have not done so during the open discussion.
+Based on the responses, the editor either invites the authors to submit a revised manuscript or directly rejects the manuscript.
 If necessary he or she may also consult referees in the same way as during the completion of a traditional peer-review process.

 In the case of acceptance, the final revised paper is typeset and proofread.
 Then it is published on the CP website with a direct link to the preceding original paper and interactive discussion in CPD.
 In addition, all referee and editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published (only valid for manuscripts submitted from 01 June 2014).
 All publications (original paper, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via the Internet, and final revised papers are also available as a print copies.